1098-T Frequently Asked Questions

 Not necessarily.
 The University is required to provide the (amounts billed) and (scholarship or grant) figures to help you determine the amount of qualified expenses you can claim on your IRS Form 8863.
 You will need to review your payment records to determine the actual qualified expenses paid.
 Remember that qualified amounts paid by student loans may count as payments eligible for these purposes.
 Scholarships and grants received may reduce your eligible payment amounts.
 See IRS Publication 970 for information to determine your qualified expenses paid amount.

-The figure in Box 2, Amounts billed for qualified tuition and related expenses includes the total amount BILLED of tuition, unit fee, course fee, summer tuition, rec fees, for the terms that started in 2014.
-This amount includes tuition and fees billed for Spring 2016, Summer 2016, and Fall 2016.
+The figure in Box 1, Amounts paid for qualified tuition and related expenses includes the total amount PAID for tuition, unit fee, course fee, summer tuition, rec fees, for Spring 2018, Summer 2018, and Fall 2018.

 Non-qualified expenses are defined as health service fee, books/supplies, room and board, student health insurance, parking, graduate school fee, dorm fine, and other fees.